CyberSecuriTim/ad-gpo-deployment/README.md

 - Now log out of the Domain Client VM.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-<h3> STEP 2.4: Verify the New Account Lockout Policy by Attempting to Login to the Client VM as any of the Created Users but With the Incorrect Password </h3>
+<h3> STEP 2.4: Verify the New Account Lockout Policy by Attempting to Log in to the Client VM as any of the Created Users but With the Incorrect Password </h3>

  - Notice that once you have surpassed the configured account lockout threshold the account is now locked out.

 ![image](https://github.com/user-attachments/assets/a811350f-04b5-4843-8529-f979019c9a2d)

- - Well at least we stopped a potential brute force attack...but what if "bid.nek" from HR really did just forget his password and was just trying to guess it to acces his account.
+ - Well at least we stopped a potential brute force attack...but what if "bid.nek" from HR genuinely did forget his password and was just trying to guess it to access his account.
      - To Active Directory and our Domain Controller it all looks the same.
      - If "bid.nek" cannot afford to wait the specified amount of time for the lockout to expire how can he gain access to his account.
        - "Find out next time on GPO Deployment Z Kai"...that was corny wasn't it? 😞